 To be effective, bylaws should have the following characteristics:

-- be brief and clearly stated
+be brief and clearly stated

-- comply with the laws to which the organization is subject
+comply with the laws to which the organization is subject

-- be readily accessible to all members
+be readily accessible to all members

 Also, bylaws should cover several important philosophical and theological

-- How are decisions made in the congregation?
+How are decisions made in the congregation?
 Are different methods used, depending on the type of question?

 Are provisions made to ensure that minority voices are heard?

-- How will changes be made?
+How will changes be made to the bylaws?